 View the ''How to Use Gem Setting Pliers'' how-to video and step-by-step illustrated instructions to see this tool in action.

 Loop-closing pliers smoothly close loops, jump rings, bracelet links and more without causing a shape change.
 The jaws have a groove which allows for the curvature of differently sized loops and prevents distortion and scratching.

 View the ''Using Loop-Closing Pliers'' how-to video and step-by-step illustrated instructions to see this tool in action.

 Punching pliers are used to create holes in jewelry materials.
 Different pliers can be used on sheet metal, blanks, leather, and more.
 Using hole punch tools can help with consistency of shape and placement when creating connection, riveting or decorative holes.

 View the Hole Punch Tool how-to video and instructions to see these tools in action.

 Split ring pliers are designed to more easily open split rings without distortion.
 Use this tool to save your fingernails and the shape of the split ring.

 View the ''Using Split Ring Pliers'' how-to video and instructions to see this tool in action.

-The Beader's Delight line of pliers lets you perform up to four different actions without switching out your tool.
+The Beader's Delight and the MULTIPLIERS™ line of pliers lets you perform up to four different actions without switching out your tool.
 This can save you time, frustration and dropped tool and materials.

 Rosary pliers are a perfect two-in-one tool--round-nose pliers and side-cutting pliers in one handy tool.
 Round-nose pliers create loops and curves.
 Side-cutting pliers trim metal or beading wire.
 This is a great tool for highly repetitive work such as making rosaries (hence the name) or handmade chain.